 Sparkle makes everything better.
 These glittered wine glasses are no different.

 As we all know, glitter makes everything better.
 A lot of people refer to glitter as the herpes of craft projects, but I don’t feel that way.
 Nope.
 You just have to treat glitter right, and it will make you happy beyond measure.
-I mean, I love me some glitter craft projects.
+I mean, I love glitter craft projects like Resin Glitter Pendants, Lacy Glitter Frames, and Glittered Light Switches.

 Lately, I’ve been seeing these glitter wine glasses all over the place.
 Since I do love glitter, I decided that I needed these glittered wine glasses in my life.
 However, the prices were a bit steep.
 I’ve seen these glitter wine glasses going for $10 to as much as $22 a piece.
 Oh no. I figured if everyone has these, they can’t be that hard to make a glitter wine glass.